Mendelevium: Discovery

 Mendelevium was the ninth transuranic element to be synthesized.
 It was first synthesized by Albert Ghiorso, Glenn T. Seaborg, Gregory Robert Choppin, Bernard G. Harvey, and team leader Stanley G. Thompson in early 1955 at the University of California, Berkeley.
 The team produced ^{256}Md (half-life 77.7 minutes) when they bombarded an ^{253}Es target consisting of only a billion (10^{9}) einsteinium atoms with alpha particles (helium nuclei) in the Berkeley Radiation Laboratory's 60-inch cyclotron, thus increasing the target's atomic number by two. ^{256}Md thus became the first isotope of any element to be synthesized one atom at a time.
 In total, seventeen mendelevium atoms were detected.
 This discovery was part of a program, begun in 1952, that irradiated plutonium with neutrons to transmute it into heavier actinides.
 This method was necessary because of a lack of known beta decaying isotopes of fermium that might allow production by neutron capture; it is now known that such production is impossible at any possible reactor flux due to the very short half-life to spontaneous fission of ^{258}Fm and subsequent isotopes, which still do not beta decay - the fermium gap that, as far as we know, sets a hard limit to the success of neutron capture processes.

 To predict if the production of mendelevium would be possible, the team made use of a rough calculation.
 The number of atoms that would be produced would be approximately equal to the product of the number of atoms of target material, the target's cross section, the ion beam intensity, and the time of bombardment; this last factor was related to the half-life of the product when bombarding for a time on the order of its half-life.
 This gave one atom per experiment.
 Thus under optimum conditions, the preparation of only one atom of element 101 per experiment could be expected.
 This calculation demonstrated that it was feasible to go ahead with the experiment.
-The target material, einsteinium-253, could be produced readily from irradiating plutonium: one year of irradiation would give a billion atoms, and its three-week half-life meant that the element 101 experiments could be conducted in one week after the produced einsteinium was separated and purified to make the target.
+The target material, ^{253}Es, could be produced readily from irradiating plutonium: one year of irradiation would give a billion atoms, and its three-week half-life meant that the element 101 experiments could be conducted in one week after the produced einsteinium was separated and purified to make the target.
 However, it was necessary to upgrade the cyclotron to obtain the needed intensity of 10^{14} alpha particles per second; Seaborg applied for the necessary funds.